kailash-manasarovar/statement/docs/timeline/2023/january.md

 - Note the sick porn reference in the URL.
 - They also do this with sly comments such as when [Susan Hamill told me she had kidney failure](../2025/march.md#let-women-speak-aberdeen) for 10 years and her doctors never told her.
 - It's never ending.
+- The account above no longer exists (time of writing about three months after first publishing this section).

 ### Denia police close the road... for me